 Allow the group to discuss.

-9. How would you compare the experience of bungee jumping to someone placing their faith in Christ for salvation?
+*9. How would you compare the experience of skydiving to someone placing their faith in Christ for salvation?

 *10. How does it take the pressure off when you are sharing the gospel with someone to know that there is both a God part and a personal response part in a person coming to salvation?